 Staggering statistics show how incredibly vulnerable queer people are to this abuse.
 And also, how unlikely they are able to get help after the violence occurs.
 We review some of the most well-known studies published in the last decade.
 And discuss how to address this problem in local communities, not simply among the LGBTQ, but among society at large.
 Check out the episode to stay informed and aware, and to gain training resources for local businesses and public facilities.

-Today’s topic came as Evan was doing research for a different project.
-And we felt it was past time we addressed the prevalence of sexual assault and intimate partner violence in the queer community.
 The most current large scale studies on the issue were released several years ago and created quite a stir in the media.
 Yet this was before the Trump administration and the increase in homophobia and transphobia in America.
 While the studies were alarming when first reported, we can only imagine what would be found today.
 And so it is ever more important that we continue to shed light on the matter.

 In this minisode, we are going to discuss some of the statistics concerning the queer community in relation to sexual assault and IPV (Intimate Partner Violence).
 As well as the dynamics surrounding these issues and how we address them.
 And we do need to start with a BIG trigger warning.
 We talk in depth about this issue, so please feel free to check out another one of our episodes.
 We suggest the most recent Villains of the LGBTQ; Anita Bryant.
 Or perhaps our sports episode, You Can’t Win a Championship Without Gays.
 Either way, don’t force yourself to listen to anything you are not in a safe place to hear.